 FLVS Global School Drop Policy

 Any student who does not make progress in the course for a period of 14 days and has not made prior arrangements with his/her instructor will be contacted by their instructor in an attempt to communicate the urgency of recommitting to the course.

 When attempts to contact the family are successful, the instructor will work with students and parents to design a plan for success in the course.
 The plan will include work and contact commitments from the student.
 This process ensures than everyone involved with the student’s education – FLVS, student, parent, and school stakeholders – acknowledges that consistent work and continuous communication with his/her teacher are what will lead the student to success.

 The maximum time to complete a half-credit course is 27 weeks.
-Failure to complete a course in 27 weeks will result in re-enrollment costs of $400 per half-credit course (for detailed pricing information, please review our courses page).
+Failure to complete a course in 27 weeks will result in re-enrollment costs equal to the full amount of a half-credit course (for detailed pricing information, please review our courses page).
 For credit recovery courses, the maximum time to complete is 10 weeks per half-credit.
 Failure to complete a credit recovery course in 10 weeks will result in re-enrollment costs equal to the full amount of a half-credit credit recovery course.

 Student academic integrity is a core value and universal expectation at FLVS Global School.
 Detailed information regarding the criminal nature of academic brokering, the policies pertaining to reporting, and the proctored exam process can be found on our website at the following address: www.flvs.net/myFLVS/student-handbook/Pages/AcademicIntegrity.aspx